Compare the best internet service providers in Bell Gardens. Find fiber, cable, and wireless options.

 Top Providers in Bell Gardens

-Bell Gardens, CA has a highly concentrated broadband market (HHI: 50,171) where HughesNet dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, Viasat at 100%.
-In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 7 providers in Bell Gardens, CA cover a fraction of addresses, limiting their competitive impact.
+Bell Gardens, CA has a moderately concentrated broadband market (HHI: 2,374) where Spectrum leads with 83% coverage reach — 5 percentage points ahead of the next-largest provider, AT&T Internet at 78%.
+With one provider this dominant, Bell Gardens, CA households often have fewer competing deals to play off each other, and the leader faces little urgency to cut prices or upgrade speeds.
+The remaining 3 providers in Bell Gardens, CA cover a fraction of addresses, limiting their competitive impact.
 Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 3 providers (AT&T Internet, Frontier Fiber, Cox Internet), with 78% fiber coverage — significantly above the national average of 57%.
+Fiber internet is available from 2 providers (AT&T Internet, Frontier Fiber), with 78% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Spectrum provides the primary cable broadband alternative with 83% coverage — above-average cable coverage of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from AT&T Internet and T-Mobile, reaching 78% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (HughesNet, Viasat, Starlink) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber-optic availability at 51% is slightly below the national figure of 57%.
 The gap is modest, and ongoing FTTH expansion from national and regional carriers may close it within the next 1-2 years.
 Residents should check availability at their specific address, as fiber buildout often progresses neighborhood by neighborhood.
 Cable broadband reaches 91% of addresses — 19 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.
 Fiber-optic coverage here is above average and growing.
 Nationally, fiber availability has expanded by roughly 8 percentage points per year since 2022, with ISPs like AT&T, Frontier, and Google Fiber leading the rollout of high-speed internet.